Afghan government collapses as Taliban sweeps in, U.S. sends more troops to aid chaotic withdrawal

+The takeover of the sprawling capital city had been years in the making, but was ultimately accomplished in a single day.
+Insurgent fighters, fresh off their conquests in each of Afghanistan’s provincial hubs over the previous week, faced little to no resistance as they entered the city through its major traffic arteries Sunday morning.

-By evening, the Taliban were giving television interviews in the presidential palace, just hours after Ghani had departed Afghanistan.
-And the Pentagon was speeding an additional 1,000 troops to Kabul’s airport to assist with the withdrawal of U.S. personnel after the American flag was lowered from the embassy.
+By evening, the Taliban was giving television interviews in the lavish presidential palace, just hours after Ghani had departed Afghanistan.
+A desperate exodus was underway at the airport, with thousands of people clamoring to board flights.
+And the Pentagon was speeding in additional troops to assist with the withdrawal of U.S. personnel after the American flag was lowered from a now-abandoned embassy.

-U.S. personnel at the embassy in Afghanistan were being relocated to the airport to “ensure they can operate safely and securely” as the Taliban encircled Kabul, Secretary of State Antony Blinken told ABC News on Sunday.
-Acting U.S. ambassador Ross Wilson was among those moved to the airport amid a frenzied rush for flights out of the country.
+The footage of rifle-toting Taliban fighters occupying the presidential palace and rolling up the Afghan national flag stood as a defining image of a failed U.S. effort to transform Afghan society at the cost of a trillion dollars and thousands of lives lost.

+“Decades from now, these images will be invoked as a vivid example of the limits of U.S. power, and of its inability to fight modern wars effectively or to end them on favorable terms,” said Michael Kugelman, an Afghanistan scholar at the Wilson Center.

-Asked about comparisons to the United States’ departure from Vietnam in 1975, Blinken said on ABC News’s “This Week” that “this is manifestly not Saigon.”
+Asked about comparisons to the United States’ departure from Vietnam in 1975, Secretary of State Antony Blinken said on ABC News’s “This Week” that “this is manifestly not Saigon.”
+But the frenzied rush to the exits exuded anything but the calm and orderly withdrawal the administration had promised.

-Later on Sunday, the U.S. Embassy released a security alert warning of reports that the airport was taking fire and instructing U.S. citizens to shelter in place.
+As the Taliban encircled and then entered Kabul on Sunday, U.S. personnel at the embassy in Afghanistan relocated to the airport along with acting U.S. ambassador Ross Wilson, who left the sprawling U.S. compound with the American flag.
+As of late Sunday, “all embassy personnel” had been moved to the airport, the State Department said in a statement.

+In a briefing to lawmakers, Defense Secretary Lloyd Austin said the airport had been reopened to commercial flights.
+But many Americans and Afghans seeking to flee said they were turned away and told flights had been canceled.
+Officials said they hoped the Taliban would allow them to continue flights over the next several days.

 Ghani did not appear publicly on Sunday.
 But on his Facebook page, he posted a message explaining that the Taliban had given him no choice but to depart the country.
 “In order to avoid a flood of blood, I thought it was best to get out,” he said.

-Taliban spokesman Zabiullah Mujahid initially said in a statement that the group’s fighters had been instructed to stay at the entrance to Kabul, and not push further into the city with force.
-“We want to enter Kabul with peace, and talks are underway” with the government, he said.

-But later in the day, Taliban fighters could be seen freely roaming the streets.
-Mujahid later wrote on Twitter that Taliban fighters had entered the city to provide security.
+Blinken did not directly answer the question of how the United States failed to anticipate the speed of the Taliban’s takeover.
+As of last week, the U.S. military had estimated a collapse could take 90 days.
+In June, American officials had forecast a collapse in six to 12 months.

+Instead, it took 10 days, with provincial capitals falling one after the next.

-Footage from Al Jazeera inside the presidential palace late Sunday showed Taliban leaders with long beards and turbans seated around a wood table in the palace, as militants with guns slung across their bodies stood behind them.
-Some lounged on gilded chairs in the ornate building where just hours before Ghani had presided over the Afghan government.
+Footage from Al Jazeera from inside the presidential palace late Sunday showed Taliban leaders with long beards and turbans seated around a wooden table, as militants wielding assault rifles stood behind them.
+Some lounged on gilded chairs.

+The Taliban “wants a participatory government with various components of the Afghan people,” Qari Salahuddin, the Taliban’s central security official, told Al Jazeera Arabic.

+He said arrangements were underway for the return of the movement’s leaders to Kabul.

+The Taliban sent squads of 15 armed men each to all government headquarters, embassies and diplomatic missions to protect them, and had set up checkpoints along the city’s entrances and main streets, a leader told Al Jazeera.

-In messages apparently distributed to Kabul residents via the messaging group WhatsApp, the group proclaimed that “we are in charge of security for Kabul."
-The messages listed telephone numbers in various neighborhoods where citizens should call if they saw problems.
+In messages apparently distributed to Kabul residents via the messaging group WhatsApp, the group proclaimed that “we are in charge of security for Kabul.”
+The messages listed telephone numbers in various neighborhoods that citizens should call if they saw problems such as looting or “irresponsible” behavior on the part of armed individuals.

 “The Islamic Emirate assures you that no one should be in panic of feeling fear,” one message said.
 “Taliban is taking over the city without fighting and no one will be at risk.”